The Children’s Commissioner is Judge Andrew Becroft

 Born in Kuala Lumpur, Malaysia, Judge Becroft graduated from Auckland University in 1981 with a BA/LLB (Honours) degree.
 He practised in Auckland with the firm Fortune Manning & Partners until 1986 when he then assisted with the establishment of the Mangere Community Law Centre and worked there until 1993.
 He then worked as a criminal barrister in South Auckland until his appointment to the District Court bench, sitting in Whanganui, from 1996.

 Judge Becroft is a former council member of the Auckland District Law Society and the New Zealand Law Society.
 He is a current editor of LexisNexis “Transport Law”, is the Patron of the New Zealand Speak Easy Association Inc., which assists those with various forms of speech impediment, and is the Chairperson of the Board of the Tertiary Students Christian Fellowship (NZ) Inc, and Chair of the Wellington College Football Club.

 In 2009, Judge Becroft received an award from the Public Relations Institute of New Zealand as Communicator of the Year.
 In 2010 Judge Becroft was the recipient of a Distinguished Alumni Award from the University of Auckland.

 He is married with three children.
 Judge Becroft is a keen sports watcher, but he confesses, only an average (but enthusiastic) participant.
 He is strongly committed to a specialist approach to dealing with youth offenders and is an advocate for youth issues.

-Judge Becroft's EA is Tracy Ford and she can be contacted by email or on 04 470 9121
+Judge Becroft's EA is Tracy Ford.
+Contact Tracy by email or on 04 470 9121